Erica Wasser was 37 when she experienced a stroke. Now 18 months after stroke, Erica is well on the way to recovery.

-I’m on an anti depressant for anxiety. stabilized by (inaudible) stablized my anxiety, and meditation I do daily.
+I’m on an antidepressant for anxiety. stabilized by (inaudible) stabilized my anxiety and meditation I do daily.

 In case I make matters worse, doctors will explain things.
-But obviously because you’ve never had a stroke before, you probably don’t know what questions to ask.
+But, because you’ve never had a stroke before, you probably don’t know what questions to ask.
 If this is you, you may be missing out on doing things that could help speed up your recovery.
-If you finding yourself in that situation.
+If you find yourself in that situation.

 Stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
-These seven questions are the ones Bill whished he’d asked when he was recovering from a stroke.
-They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery, head to the website now, recoveryafterstroke.com and download the guide it’s free.
+These seven questions are the ones Bill wished he’d asked when he was recovering from a stroke.
+They’ll not only help you better understand your condition, but they’ll also help you take a more active role in your recovery, Head to the website now, recoveryafterstroke.com, and download the guide it’s free.

 It’s hard to get going.
 It takes a lot of cognitive cheering on my side in my brain to get me to do things.

 Is that because you’re experiencing fatigue as well?

 Some days I do, but most of the time I have a pretty good amount of energy.
 I’m a high-energy person I exercised a lot before the stroke.

 How long did you spend in recovery?
 Do you have an idea of how long you spent in rehabilitation before you got home?